Morphological Fingerprints of Forbush Decreases and Their Relation to Geomagnetic Storm Severity: Conclusions and outlook

 Given the modest number of labeled events, these results are best interpreted as evidence of reproducible signal in the proposed fingerprints rather than as a final operational model.
-Several directions can strengthen both statistical confidence and physical interpretability: (a) \textbf{Larger and more diverse event sets:} expand the labeled catalog to stabilize model selection, enable calibration across solar-cycle phases, and support ordinal or cost-sensitive formulations aligned with the ordered nature of intensity classes; (b) \textbf{Uncertainty-aware benchmarking:} report confidence intervals via event-level resampling (bootstrap) and assess robustness under alternative splits (e.g., leave-one-year-out or leave-one-solar-cycle-out) when sample size permits; (c) \textbf{Controlled cycle reintroduction:} compare MST fingerprints against fixed-density alternatives (MST+$m$ edges, $k$-NN graphs) to quantify the incremental value of cyclic and mesoscopic structure while preserving comparability; (d) \textbf{Physics-guided hybridization:} combine graph fingerprints with contemporaneous heliospheric and geomagnetic covariates (e.g., Dst, solar-wind speed, dynamic pressure, IMF $B_z$) to evaluate incremental predictive value and improve attribution; and (e) \textbf{Rigidity-aware interpretability:} incorporate station metadata (cutoff rigidity, latitude/longitude, altitude) as explicit model inputs or as conditioning variables to clarify how geomagnetic shielding shapes network roles and event fingerprints.
+Several directions can strengthen both statistical confidence and physical interpretability: (a) \textbf{Larger and more diverse event sets:} expand the labeled catalog to stabilize model selection, enable calibration across solar-cycle phases, and support ordinal or cost-sensitive formulations aligned with the ordered nature of intensity classes; (b) \textbf{Uncertainty-aware benchmarking:} report confidence intervals via event-level resampling (bootstrap) and assess robustness under alternative splits (e.g., leave-one-year-out or leave-one-solar-cycle-out) when sample size permits; (c) \textbf{Controlled cycle reintroduction:} compare MST fingerprints against fixed-density alternatives (MST+$m$ edges, $k$-NN graphs) to quantify the incremental value of cyclic and mesoscopic structure while preserving comparability; (d) \textbf{Physics-guided hybridization:} combine graph fingerprints with contemporaneous heliospheric and geomagnetic covariates (e.g., Dst, solar-wind speed, dynamic pressure, IMF $B_z$) to evaluate incremental predictive value and improve attribution; (e) \textbf{Rigidity-aware interpretability:} incorporate station metadata (cutoff rigidity, latitude/longitude, altitude) as explicit model inputs or as conditioning variables to clarify how geomagnetic shielding shapes network roles and event fingerprints; {(f) \textbf{Progressive event fingerprinting:} extend the pipeline to compute fingerprints on rolling windows during event development, enabling severity assessment before the event concludes and opening a pathway toward near-real-time application; and (g) \textbf{Viewing-geometry integration:} incorporate asymptotic viewing directions as node attributes alongside cutoff rigidity to sharpen the physical interpretation of node roles and account for onset-timing heterogeneity across the station network.}

 Overall, graph fingerprints provide a compact, interpretable representation of FD morphology that complements standard time-series and index-based analyses.
 With expanded catalogs, uncertainty quantification, and physics-informed integration, this framework can mature into a practical tool for comparative FD characterization and for probing how heliospheric drivers imprint distinct network signatures on the global neutron-monitor response.